cwangsf/MiniLibrary/PROJECT_SUMMARY.md

    - If exists → Show "Add Copy" confirmation
    - If new → Fetch from Google Books API
 4. Show confirmation screen with book details
-5. Options: "Confirm & Add Book" or "Edit Details"
+5. Options: "Confirm & Add Book", "Edit Details", or "Cancel"
+   - Cancel button at bottom returns to scanning (no toolbar "Back" button)
 6. On confirm → Insert into SwiftData, log activity, dismiss

 ### Search Implementation